Key Takeaways

 Many colleges, including top-tier colleges, accept superscores.
 Below is a partial list of colleges that accept superscore.

-Examples of colleges that superscore the ACT
+Examples of Colleges That Superscore the ACT

 Public Universities: